Bulgaria in the Eurovision Song Contest 2010: Background

-The Bulgarian national broadcaster, Bulgarian National Television (BNT), broadcasts the event within Bulgaria and organises the selection process for the nation's entry.
-BNT confirmed Bulgaria's participation in the 2010 Eurovision Song Contest on 21 September 2009.
-Since 2005, the broadcaster has organised a national final in order to select the Bulgarian entry for the competition.
-For their 2010 entry, the Bulgarian broadcaster internally selected the artist that would perform several songs during a national final.
+As part of its duties as participating broadcaster, BNT organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2010 contest on 21 September 2009.
+Since 2005, the broadcaster has organised a national final in order to select its entry for the competition.
+For its 2010 entry, BNT broadcaster internally selected the artist that would perform several songs during a national final.

 Before Eurovision

 Artist selection

-On 18 October 2009, it was announced during the BNT 1 programme V nedelya s… that a 51-member committee had internally selected Miro to represent Bulgaria in Oslo.
-The committee consisted of music professionals and institution representatives as well as members of the media, each of them which proposed a performer for the competition.
+On 18 October 2009, it was announced during the BNT 1 programme V nedelya s…, hosted by Dimitar Tsonev, that a 51-member committee had internally selected Miro to represent Bulgaria in Oslo.
+The committee consisted of composers, poets, musicians, music educators, institutions and the media, each of them which proposed a performer for the competition.
 Miro previously attempted to represent Bulgaria in the Eurovision Song Contest 2007 as part of the duo KariZma, placing second in the national final with the song "Fool for You".
 It was also announced that a national final would be organised to select Miro's song.